irao12/systems_final/README.md

   Uses files to store the account information for the password manager and the other accounts you store.
 The files will store informaton and be read to print the account information.

 - Signals:
-  Uses signals to control how exiting works so that theuser can back out to the main menu and the program can continue to provide functionality.
+  Uses signals to control how exiting works so that the user can back out to the main menu and the program can continue to provide functionality.

 ## Required Libraries:
 - <stdlib.h>